 We try to cover some anticipated frequently asked questions here.

-I want to use super_learner()
+I want to use super_learner() for count or nonnegative

 outcomes.

-In principle, you can use super_learner()
+In principle, you can use super_learner() for whatever

 type of outcomes you want as long as a few things hold: